mwelponer/go-to-live-kata/README.md

 Deployment automations
 ----

 We can automate the process of deploying of new versions of wp using capistrano.
 The configuration is trivial.
-Capistrano permits to keep track of all the site versions and to fast roll back to a previous version if everything goes wrong after a new deployment.
+Capistrano permits to keep track of all the site versions and to fast roll back to a previous version if anything goes wrong after a new deployment.

 See the link https://github.com/Mixd/wp-deploy